ORNL/curifactory/sphinx/source/getting_started.rst

 dictionary of all associated ``final_value`` entries from each record’s state, and then determine the maximum.

+..
+    TODO: these bits need to be modified to reflect the new expected_state for agg

 .. code-block:: ipython3

     from curifactory import aggregate